 Tickets are no longer available for A Conversation with First Lady Michelle Obama.
 This event sold out during pre-sales for #hearhere subscribers and Center Circle Members.
-The originally scheduled public on sale date of February 2 will no longer occur.
-Visit attpac.org/centercircle to learn more about about Center Circle Membership, starting at just $125 for pre-sale access in the future.
+Visit attpac.org/centercircle to learn more about Center Circle Memberships, starting at $125 for pre-sale access in the future.

 — Michelle Robinson Obama served as First Lady of the United States from 2009 to 2017, transforming the position and becoming a role model, champion and inspiration for women, families, and young people across America and around the world.